SFPC/workshops/Introduction to Coding/README.md

 ## Goals

 * convey as many visual metaphors and vocabulary as possible
-* learn only enough HTML and CSS to serve as a foundation for the more important subject: javascript
+* little of HTML and CSS, spend as much time in javascript as possible
-* as much class time as possible is spent coding together
+* as much class time as possible spent coding with the teacher

-> it's important to not use any libraries, such as JQuery or p5.js.
+> Don't use any libraries, such as JQuery or p5.js.
 Each exercise is from a blank .html, the students write everything.
 The effect is that the students can hold in their heads the universe of code as they know it.

 ## Material